michelle-chou25/An-aid-to-learning-to-read-foreign-languages/README.md

 All used machine translation corpora can be downloaded by this link (after the corpora downloaded, put the corpora into Corpus folder) https://drive.google.com/file/d/1lAh29Qxmo1oqa9WphnU3K7L4CNGRVv4L/view?usp=sharing

-ASR copus uses AISHELL-1, which is inludes 178 hours speech recording of Chinese news, this corpus is conducted in a quiet room, from 400 people, in Mandrian.
+ASR copus uses AISHELL-1, which is a Chinese madrian corpus inludes 178 hours speech recording of Chinese news, this corpus is conducted in a quiet room, from 400 people.
 Corpus address: https://www.openslr.org/33/